The Nature of Power as a Psychic Trap (Part IV)

 Power as Performance

-In a world gutted by alienation, where genuine community has been stripped down to transactions and collective struggle reduced to hashtags, resistance often takes the form of spectacle.
+In a world gutted by alienation, where genuine community has been stripped down to transactions and collective struggle reduced to hashtags, resistance tends to take the form of spectacle.
 The militant revolutionary has largely been superseded by the Instagram warrior who is less interested in dismantling systems of oppression than in being seen resisting them.

 Defiance gets packaged as an aesthetic, rebellion flattened into a pose, outrage turned into content.
-The anger is real, raw even, but it’s funneled into gestures designed less to challenge power and more to be consumed—by an audience, by algorithms, by the very system it claims to oppose.
+The anger is real but it’s funneled into gestures designed less to challenge power and more to be consumed by an audience, by algorithms, and by the very system it claims to oppose.

 What’s tragic isn’t just that these performances are hollow.
 It’s that to the person performing them, they feel profound.

-There’s a rush—a spike of adrenaline, a fleeting sense of purpose—that comes with standing up, flipping off authority, shouting into the void.
+There’s a spike of adrenaline and a fleeting sense of purpose that comes with standing up, flipping off authority, and shouting into the void.
 But that high fades fast because it’s untethered from anything that could actually change the conditions that sparked the rage in the first place.
-It’s like screaming into a mirror: loud, intense, but ultimately bouncing back to you without moving the world an inch.

 Without a collective framework, without a movement that stretches beyond the self, resistance collapses into a closed circuit.
 It feeds on itself, looping through cycles of outrage, performance, and burnout.
 The energy that could fuel real transformation gets drained by the need to appear radical, to curate an identity of defiance that’s easy to share, easy to brand, easy to dismiss.
-The system doesn’t have to crush rebellion when it can just turn it into a vibe, a trending topic, a commodity.
+The system doesn’t have to crush rebellion when it can just turn it into a vibe.

 The desire to break free becomes part of the machinery, repackaged and sold back to us as proof of our own agency.
 We’re left exhausted, convinced we’ve fought, when all we’ve done is perform.

 This is precisely why identity must be understood as fluid and never static.
 A resistance that locks people into fixed roles—good versus evil, radical versus reactionary, ally versus enemy—ultimately becomes a closed circle, drawing in only those who already conform to its rigid expectations.
-Such a movement thrives on affirmation from those already converted, preaching rebellion to the already rebellious while remaining oblivious to the supermarket worker stocking shelves at dawn, the pharmacist managing prescriptions with quiet patience, the nurse silently navigating exhaustion at the hospital, and the sanitation and construction workers whose labor invisibly supports daily life.
+Such a movement thrives on affirmation from those already converted, preaching rebellion to the already rebellious while remaining oblivious to the revolutionary potential latent in the apolitical supermarket workers stocking shelves at dawn, pharmacists managing prescriptions with quiet patience, nurses silently navigating exhaustion at the hospital, and sanitation and construction workers whose labor invisibly supports daily life.

 These are the individuals whose buy-in genuinely matters, whose participation transforms rebellion from spectacle into a living, breathing movement.
 Yet if they sense that joining means stepping into a pre-assigned category, a strict moral hierarchy, or worse, a hostile environment defined by coercion and fear, they’ll remain on the sidelines.
 Rebellion, then, closes in on itself, gathering only those who already agree, never reaching those whose allegiance is fluid, undecided, and still forming.
 For true liberation, the movement must embrace uncertainty, meeting people where they are, in all their complexity, rather than forcing them into pre-set roles or ideological purity tests.
 Only then can resistance break out of the closed circle of performative defiance and into the expansive terrain of meaningful, collective transformation.